 Not only in regards to the throughput rate, but also in regards to the time necessary for confirming transactions, Conflux also made a breakthrough.
-Ming Ming said, “While it takes Bitcoin 10 minutes to confirm one transaction, it only takes Conflux 30 about seconds.
+Ming said, “While it takes Bitcoin 10 minutes to confirm one transaction, it only takes Conflux about 30 seconds.
 This will inevitably lead to a wider range of practical applications on Conflux."
-He also told us that Conflux's main network will be launched from Q3 this year to Q1 next year.
+He also told us that Conflux's main-net will be launched from Q3 this year to Q1 next year.

 The following is a live interview with 8BTC.

-8BTC: You just say that when the main network of Conflux launches, there will some cooperations to be released at the same time.
+8BTC: You mentioned that when the Conflux main-net launches, there will be some corporations and partnerships to be released at the same time.
 Can you tell us what kind of application we can expect?

 We want to utilize Conflux's high throughput rate to connect the real world and the virtual world.
-For example, if I want to make an insurance for PM2.5 on the blockchain, won’t this be related to the real world?
+For example, if I want to start an insurance project for PM2.5 on the blockchain, won’t this be related to the real world?

 But the question is, how trustworthy is the data on the Blockchain about PM2.5 in Beijing?
 In fact, after we solve the aforementioned problem, applications can be launched on the blockchain.
 How do we insert information from the real-world on the blockchain is the key to this.
 Once we have breakthroughs in linking real-world information with the blockchain, we will have more meaningful applications that can be launched on the blockchain, that is our goal.

-Linking real-world data to the blockchain is currently done through oracles.
+8BTC: Linking real-world data to the blockchain is currently being processed through oracles.
 What is the difference between what you do and the oracle?

 For example, if we find the Beijing Meteorological Bureau to provide this data, it seems to be very reliable at first, but this means that it has become trust towards a centralized data-set that is stored on the blockchain.
 If the Bureaus station server is altered, then all our efforts on decentralization become meaningless because we only have a single source for the data.